- 01 Windows 10 Not Detecting Hard Drive But BIOS Does

 Mac users should download the Mac version to restore lost files.
 To recover Seagate external hard drive data on Mac, follow this link External Hard Drive Data Recovery on Mac.

 First, open Disk Management and check the state of your external hard drive.
-Then, refer to appropriate solutions given below.
+Then, refer to the appropriate solutions given below.

 |Workable Solutions||Step-by-step Troubleshooting|